-Think about the goals and aspirations you had when you first started as a fine-art dealer.
+Think about the goals and aspirations you had when you first started running the gallery.
 Are you there yet?

 It’s hard to find a balance between attending to the day-to-day tasks and growing and developing your art gallery.
-All businesses need to be constantly looking to the future and working on the business as well as in it on a daily basis.
-A fine-art gallery is no different.
+All businesses need to be continually looking to the future and working on the company as well as in it daily.
+Running a gallery is no different.